 Campbell Soup Company price-consensus-eps-surprise-chart | Campbell Soup Company Quote

-During the quarter under review, Campbell generated savings worth $45 million as part of its multi-year cost-saving program, which included synergies associated with the Snyder’s-Lance buyout.
-In fiscal 2019, savings from the program amounted to $165 million.
-Further, management continues to anticipate cumulative annualized savings from continuing operations of $850 million by fiscal 2022 end.
+During the quarter under review, Campbell generated savings worth $45 million as part of its multi-year, cost-saving program, which included synergies associated with the Snyder’s-Lance buyout.
+With this, the company has generated total program-to-date savings of $725 million.
+Savings generated in fiscal 2020 amounted to $165 million.
+Further, management continues to anticipate cumulative annualized savings from continuing operations of $850 million by fiscal 2022-end.

 Price Performance & Zacks Rank

-We note that Campbell’s shares have gained 19.3% in the past three months compared with the industry’s growth of 8%.
+We note that this Zacks Rank #2 (Buy) stock has gained 7.5% in the past three months compared with the industry’s rise of 10.1%.

-General Mills, Inc. GIS currently has long-term earnings per share (EPS) growth rate of 7% and a Zacks Rank #2 (Buy).
+BG Foods BGS, with a Zacks Rank #2 (Buy), delivered a positive earnings surprise in the last reported quarter.
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report